Home > Hidden Collections > Apply for an Award

 The division’s grant programs recognize that good stewardship of cultural resources requires equal attention to both preservation and access.
 All of the division’s programs focus on ensuring the long-term and wide availability of primary resources in the humanities.
 In this sense, research, education, and appreciation of the humanities depend on the foundational work of the Division of Preservation and Access in preserving cultural heritage materials and making them available to scholars, teachers, and the general public.

-Library and Archives Canada (LAC) provides $1.5 million each year to documentary heritage organizations across the country.
-This funding helps to ensure that Canada’s continuing memory is documented, preserved and accessible.
+Library and Archives Canada (LAC) provides $1.5 million each year to documentary heritage organizations nationwide.
+This funding helps to ensure that Canada’s continuing memory is documented, preserved, and accessible.

 Organizations may apply for funding through the Documentary Heritage Communities Program’s annual call for proposals.